schneiderkamplab/synthesizers/README.md

 ```

 # Development TODOs
-* id pipeline (do nothing)
+* split pipeline (part of meta pipeline with split_ prefix, make shuffle and seed parameters)
-* split pipeline (percentage as float or absolute as int, shuffling, part of meta pipeline with split_ prefix)
+* update tests and test notebooks to reflect 1.0.0
-* wait for syntheval to fix target_col==None and update package to 2.1.0 afterwards
+* wait for syntheval to fix target_col==None and release 1.0.0 afterwards

 # Ideas for future development
 * use benchmark module from syntheval?